 - 1. In-Class Participation (100 points): During our synchronous class on Zoom, students will submit various types of activities during breakout sessions or at the end of lectures.
 Students are expected to actively participate in learning.
 Attend each class on time, as the lectures will contain material that is not in your book.
-To do well you in this course you must complete the assigned readings before class, take good notes, ask questions, turn assignments in on time, and participate in class.
+To do well in this course you must complete the assigned readings before class, take good notes, ask questions, complete your assignments, foster discussions with your classmates, answer instructor questions, and participate in class-wide and group discussions.
 Active participation in the classroom is required to receive participation points.
-In-class assignments cannot be made up. - 2.
+See University policy F15-12.
+In-class assignments cannot be made up due to the nature of course set-up; however, there will be extra credit opportunities to help make up lost points. - 2.
 Weekly Mini-Briefs: Analysis of Environmental Issues (100 points): Each week, students are responsible for the readings from the textbook, posted articles, and/or videos posted via Canvas.
-To strengthen analytical skills, a weekly mini brief based on the readings will be submitted and/or shared during class discussions.
-The mini briefs will be about one to two paragraphs or answer posted questions; further instructions posted on Canvas. - 3.
-Critical Thinking and Writing Papers: Detailed instructions and a rubric for each paper will be provided during class and on Canvas.
-A portion of the grade includes formal academic writing requirements such as, in-text citations, grammar, spelling, and logic of ideas.
+To strengthen analytical skills, a weekly mini brief based on the readings will be submitted before class.
+The mini briefs will either be about one to two paragraph summaries or answering posted questions; further instructions will be available on Canvas.
+There will be 13 total mini-briefs due this semester, each worth 10 points; however, the lowest 3 scores will be dropped (maximum points are 100).
+Please come to class ready to engage and discuss the material whether you submit a mini-brief or not any given week.

+3. Critical Thinking and Writing Papers (200 points total, 100 points each): Each student will write two papers.
+For paper 1, you will be able to select the type of paper to write (see below), while everyone will work on the same paper 2.
+Detailed instructions and a rubric for each paper will be provided during class and on Canvas.
+A portion of the grade includes formal academic writing requirements such as, intext citations, grammar, spelling, and logic of ideas.
 The course schedule shows the dates for each paper assigned and submissions.
 All research requires peer-reviewed journals, government publications, white papers, and credible internet sources.
-Each paper will be about 2 to 3 pages, double spaced, and APA format.
+Each paper will be about 2 to 3 pages, double spaced, and following an appropriate citation format (e.g., MLA, APA).

+Paper 1 (100 points)-Select one:

-Paper 1 (125 points): The Science vs. Pseudoscience vs. Inaccurate Media will apply critical thinking and analytical techniques to evaluate the credibility of on-line articles for a current controversial scientific environmental issue.
+The Science vs. Pseudoscience vs. Inaccurate Media will apply critical thinking and analytical techniques to evaluate the credibility of on-line articles for a current controversial scientific environmental issue.